 What I love about this color is that it’s warm without being overly beige.
 Typically only in a room with little natural light will this color look beige at all.

-What are the undertones for Repose Gray?
+What are the undertones of Repose Gray?

 The undertones for Repose Gray are brown with a hint of green.
 This addition of green keeps the gray from being very warm.
 But that green never feels cold, this color is very warm and cozy.